sudosoph/docs/content/how-to/statuspage.md

 ---
-#### A Guide to Integrating StatusPage with Section to monitor and alert on delivery system health.
+#### A StatusPage Integration Guide to monitor and alert customers on their delivery system health.

 Customer Use-Case